kostantinostheo/Dotnet-Bash-Wrapper/README.md

-# Unity Bash Wrapper
+# .Net Bash Wrapper

 ### Summary

-<p>Unity Bash Wrapper is a set of C# methods that helps you execute bash-shell commands or .sh files using Unity Engine and Unity Editor.
-They can be also used on any .NET application.</p>
+<p>.Net Bash Wrapper is a set of C# methods that helps you execute bash-shell commands or .sh files alongside Unity Engine and Unity Editor.
+The Wrapper can be also used on any .NET application.</p>

 ---